12 Months of Mandarin

 Month 3: Spaced repetition is a superweapon.
 The spaced repetition app Anki is the core reason why I was able to study Chinese efficiently.
 Alongside Anki, I adopted other methods to learn faster.

 Frequency-based learning.
 Comprehensible input.
 Reading lots as soon as I could, especially graded readers.
-Buying a calligraphy pen-brush and learned how to write the 600 Chinese characters.
+Buying a calligraphy pen-brush and learned how to write the 600 most common Chinese characters.
 FSRS.
 Creating a 100,000-card Anki megadeck.
 For all the nitty-gritty language learning tips, check out my methods post.

 Early on, I started watching anime dubs like Boruto or Scissor Seven.
 I really enjoyed myself despite barely understanding anything.
 Every few minutes I collected a new word to study.
 The content I watched in those early days felt like colorful images with funny sounds which occasionally made sense.